Cloud Providers

-This document explains how to build and prepare your Wasp app for deployment.
-You can then deploy the built Wasp app wherever and however you want, as long as your provider/server supports Wasp's build format.
+You can deploy the built Wasp app wherever and however you want, as long as your provider/server supports Wasp's build format.

-After going through the general steps that apply to all deployments, you can follow step-by-step guides for deploying your Wasp app to the most popular providers:
+After going through the general steps that apply to all deployments, you can follow step-by-step guides for deploying your Wasp app to some of the most popular providers:

 No worries, you can still deploy your app if your desired provider isn't on the list - it just means we don't yet have a step-by-step guide for you to follow.
 Feel free to open a PR if you'd like to write one yourself :)